-Good internal communication, role modelled by leaders and managers, will also set the standard for staff to copy in their interactions with others, including colleagues, those needing care and support, carers and professionals.
+Leaders can set the example by having an open door policy, being approachable and visible, listening to their staff, praising when things go well and taking responsibility when things don’t.
+This will set the standard for staff to copy in their interactions with others.
 However, every individual is personally responsible for the tone, content and the style of delivery of the communication.

-Zephyr Care is a successful multi-service organisation offering residential and home care, mainly to older people and employing some 550 staff.
+Zephyr Care is a successful multi-service organisation that employs 550 staff.
+They offer residential and home care, mainly to older people.
 Their CEO, Bob, has just retired and Zephyr Care externally recruited to the post.
-Rose was selected after a thorough recruitment process so senior management were sure that Rose would bring values, experience, skills and knowledge to the CEO role which were in harmony with Zephyr’s mission statement and business objectives.
+They selected Rose as the new CEO through a thorough recruitment process to ensure that she would bring values, experience, skills and knowledge to the CEO role which aligned with Zephyr’s mission statement and business objectives.

 - Remembering staff anxiety is quite high, if you were Rose, how would you go about understanding the culture of your new organisation and how it works?